TimCargan/IotAPI/documentation/API.md

 /users/:id
 ##Post -- Unimplemented
-	In order to protect user privercy will return a 404
+	In order to protect user privacy will return a 404

 ##Get
-	Will get the given user provided there is a logged in user If the user doesnt exist a 404 will be reterned
+	Will get the given user provided there is a logged in user If the user doesn’t exist a 404 will be returned
 ##Put
-	Will update the given users accoridng properties Takes a JSON user object in the body of the request
+	Will update the given users according properties Takes a JSON user object in the body of the request
 		{